Hafizuddin961/CV-website/README.md

 # CV-website
-This is my CV-website that I make from scratch using HTML, CSS and Javascript with BootStrap framework The source Code was not clean since this is my first code writing for website. <br/>
+This is my CV-website that I make from scratch using HTML, CSS and Javascript with BootStrap framework. <br/>
+The source Code was not clean since this is my first code writing for website. <br/>
 I am trying to improve my code in next project.